georgeberry/prlm/README.md

 ## Installation

-You can install the development version of prlm like so:
+You can install the `prlm` like so:

 ``` r
 devtools::install_github("georgeberry/prlm")